It's a Sin

 "It's a Sin" is a song by English synth-pop duo Pet Shop Boys from their second studio album, Actually (1987).
 Written by Chris Lowe and Neil Tennant, the song was released on 15 June 1987 as the album's lead single.
-It became the duo's second number-one single on the UK Singles Chart, spending three weeks atop the chart.
-Additionally, the single topped the charts in Austria, Denmark, Finland, Germany, Ireland, Norway, Portugal, Spain, Sweden and Switzerland, while reaching number nine on the US Billboard Hot 100.
+It became the duo's second number-one single on the UK singles chart, spending three weeks atop the chart.
+Additionally, the single topped the charts in Austria, Denmark, Finland, West Germany, Ireland, Norway, Portugal, South Africa, Spain, Sweden, Switzerland, and Zimbabwe, while reaching number nine on the US Billboard Hot 100.
+It remains one of Pet Shop Boys' most popular songs with 40 million streams in the UK.

+Background

-A demo of the track was first cut in 1984 with Bobby Orlando, and the song's form in the demo remained intact to the final version, although the released production is far more dramatic.
+"It's a Sin" was written in 1982 at Ray Roberts' studio in Camden, where Lowe and Tennant worked on songs in their early years.
+Their original demo was one of the songs Tennant brought to his meeting with New York record producer Bobby Orlando.
+Pet Shop Boys made another demo with Orlando in 1984, but it was never released.
+The song's basic structure from the 1984 demo remained intact in the 1987 version, although the released production is far more dramatic.

 Writing and inspiration

-In this song, Tennant describes some impressions he took from his time at the Catholic St Cuthbert's High School in Newcastle upon Tyne.
-He ended up feeling that everything he had done or was going to do was a sin.
-Tennant has said that he wrote the lyrics purging his emotions in a moment of frustration and anger, but that it was not something serious:
+Tennant came up with the phrase "It's a sin" when he heard Lowe play a piece of music that sounded to him like a hymn.
+In the lyrics, he describes some impressions he took from his time at the Catholic St Cuthbert's Grammar School in Newcastle upon Tyne, in particular the teaching that sex is a sin except within marriage for the purpose of procreation.
+Tennant has said that the song was not intended to be serious:

 In the coda, Tennant recites a part of the Confiteor in Latin, which translated into English is "I confess to almighty God, and to you, my brothers, that I have sinned exceedingly in thought, word, act and omission, through my fault, through my fault, through my most grievous fault".

-"'It’s a Sin', at its heart, is a heavy metal record," Tennant said.
-"There is a huge link between hi-NRG music and heavy metal: the urgency, the chords, the slightly histrionic melody."
+"It's a Sin" is in the key of C minor; the music for the bridge ("Father forgive me…") was taken from another song of theirs written in E-flat minor.
+In Tennant's words, "'It's a Sin', at its heart, is a heavy metal record.
+There is a huge link between hi-NRG music and heavy metal: the urgency, the chords, the slightly histrionic melody."
 The dramatic, overblown production style of the song, loaded with synthesizers, orchestra hits and bookended by a non sequitur sample of a NASA countdown, has come to exemplify the most theatrical extremes of the Pet Shop Boys' musical style.
-It remains a concert staple, being one of only two songs (alongside "West End Girls") that has been played during every Pet Shop Boys tour.

-The band stated at the time that they had been keen for Stock Aitken Waterman to produce the song, as they were huge fans.
-Neil has stated that Pete Waterman hated the demo, so they turned instead to SAW's remix engineer Phil Harding to remix the song for the US release (which went uncredited on the sleeve).
-They would work with him again on "I'm Not Scared", the single they wrote for the Patsy Kensit band Eighth Wonder and remixes of "Always on My Mind".

-The Pet Shop Boys have been known to segue between "It’s a Sin" and Gloria Gaynor's "I Will Survive" at their concerts.